tsirbunen/cookbook/README.md

 ## COOKING COMPANION (DESKTOP)

 Want to cook something **delicious**?
 Navigate to the **[COOKING COMPANION](https://cookbook-dusky.vercel.app)** !!!
 COOKING COMPANION is a full-stack React Typescript GraphQL web application built with the **[Next.js](https://nextjs.org/docs)** framework.
-It is meant to be used in desktop or tablet devices.
-For a mobile phone version of the app, please see the **[Flutter mobile project](https://github.com/tsirbunen/cooking-companion-mobile)**.
+It is meant to be used as a desktop app or with a tablet.
+For the mobile phone version of the app, please see the **[Flutter mobile project](https://github.com/tsirbunen/cooking-companion-mobile)**.
+The two apps (desktop and mobile) do not have exactly the same features available.
+The app is hosted at **[Vercel](https://vercel.com/)**.

 ![Vercel](https://vercelbadge.vercel.app/api/tsirbunen/cookbook?style=plastic) ![example workflow](https://github.com/tsirbunen/cookbook/actions/workflows/running-tests.yml/badge.svg)